status-im/specs/docs/raw/push-notification-server.md

 When you register with a push notification service you may disclose:

-1) Your public key
+1) Your chat key
 2) Which devices you have
 3) The hash of the chat_ids you want to filter out
-4) The has of the public keys you are interested/not interested in
+4) The hash of the public keys you are interested/not interested in

 When you query a notification service you may disclose:

-1) Your public key
+1) Your chat key
 2) The fact that you are interested in sending push notification to a given user

 Effectively this is fairly revealing if the user has a whitelist implemented.